AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

     |image42|

 ..
 Note:: For DCCX deployment, choose CloudN IP to be next to the default gateway IP address of the VLAN or subnet where CloudN is deployed.
+This does not apply to IPmotion deployment.

 4.1.1.1.
 Proxy Configuration
 ******************************